 How It Works

-creates a React Context that provides a shared transport instance, connection, and user information to any useAgent
+AgentProvider creates a React Context that provides a shared transport instance, connection, and user information to any useAgent hook rendered within it.
+The hooks will automatically detect and use the context if it’s available.

-hook will create its own transport and connection, which is less efficient.
+If you don’t use the provider, each useAgent hook will create its own transport and connection, which is less efficient.

 Usage Patterns

-Here are some common ways to use theAgentProvider
+Here are some common ways to use theAgentProvider.

 Basic Authenticated User

-For an application with logged-in users, pass the user’s unique ID to theuserId
+For an application with logged-in users, pass the user’s unique ID to theuserId prop.
+This ensures that the agent’s context is tied to the correct user.

 Anonymous Users

-prop.
-The provider will automatically create a unique anonymous ID and store it in sessionStorage
+If your application supports guest users, you can omit theuserId prop.
+The provider will automatically create a unique anonymous ID and store it in sessionStorage to maintain a consistent experience for the user during their session.

 Collaborative Sessions

-To create shared, collaborative sessions (e.g., a chat where multiple users interact with the same agent in a shared context), you can use thechannelKey
+To create shared, collaborative sessions (e.g., a chat where multiple users interact with the same agent in a shared context), you can use thechannelKey prop.
+All users who connect with the same channelKey will be subscribed to the same real-time channel.

 Custom Transport Configuration

-You can customize the HTTP endpoints and headers used by the transport layer by passing a configuration object to thetransport
+You can customize the HTTP endpoints and headers used by the transport layer by passing a configuration object to thetransport prop.
+This is useful if your API routes don’t follow the default conventions.